Better Together: Cross and Joint Covariances Enhance Signal Detectability in Undersampled Data

 Collecting the vectors $a \vx$ and $b \vy$ into a vector $c \vz$, the exact (sample) joint covariance of the latent feature model is

+where $\rzmat$ is the noise matrix formed by the concatenation of $\rxmat$ and $\rymat$.
 For a large number of samples, $\mathbf{u}^\top \mathbf{u} \approx T$.
 The cross-terms, further, are expected to have a small effect, because $\mathbf{u}$ and $\rzmat$ are uncorrelated.
 Thus, we expect the joint-covariance matrix to be {\em approximately} described by the \emph{additive spike model}

 We do not expect this approximation to be quantitatively exact because the cross-terms in Eq.~(\ref{eq:czexpand}) are statistically dependent on $\rzmat^\top \rzmat $ and cannot be neglected summarily.
 Additive spike models, however, show qualitatively similar phenomena to multiplicative spike models, such as the BBP phase transition \cite{BENAYCHGEORGES2011494}.
 Indeed, for a single variable $X$, the biggest distinction between additive and multiplicative spike models is a change in the spike magnitude at which the transition happens \cite{BENAYCHGEORGES2011494}.
 Thus, we expect analysis of this additive model to produce qualitatively accurate conclusions.